 Specifications for all types of ladder rung covers include method of attachment.
 Some products are designed to slide over the rungs of existing ladders and provide a slip-resistant surface.
-Others have 1, 2, 3 or 4 holes for attachment with a drill and fasteners.
+Others have one, two, three, or four holes for attachment with a drill and fasteners.
 Product specifications for ladder rungs and covers also include the shape and diameter of the rung, the length and width of the ladder rung cover, and size or finish-related customization.

 Some ladder rungs and covers have special safety features such as small, channel-shaped sections with dimples.
 Using a cold forming process, the web of the channel is perforated with these evenly-spaced dimples to provide strong slip-resistance in all directions along with good adhesive friction.
-The cross-sectional design of these ladder treads or safety treads, as they are sometimes known, also increases the rung’s load-carrying capacity.
+The cross-sectional design of these ladder treads, or safety treads as they are sometimes known, also increases the rung’s load-carrying capacity.
 On the edge of each ladder’s rung, the first row of dimples provides slip resistance from any angle.
 This is especially important in food and beverage processing facilities, oil and gas processing facilities, and other settings where employees who climb ladders may walk through oily, greasy, icy, wet, or slippery substances.